MulberryBeacon/gotham-beacon/README.md

-eduardoferreira.me
+mulberrybeacon.com
 ==================

 This is the source code for my personal website.

 ## License

-Copyright (c) 2014 Eduardo Ferreira
+Copyright (c) 2014-2015 Eduardo Ferreira

 All files, directories and code provided by Bootstrap are licensed under the Apache License v2.0.